 The Risk of Developing Alzheimer’s Disease

 Many people become more concerned about developing Alzheimer’s disease as they age.
 Namely, because the risk for developing the disease increases with age.
 However, we now have a fairly good idea of what the risk factors are.
 And even people at high risk—need not fear that they will develop the disease later in life.

 The Signs and Symptoms of Alzheimer’s Disease

 The signs and symptoms of Alzheimers disease, depend on the individual.
 But, the disease is known to progress in predictable ways.
 For example, the symptoms may begin when the affected person starts to have difficulty forming new memories.
 And from there, it may progress to changes in speech, or a difficulty in forming words.
 Eventually, the afflicted person may lose his or her ability to recognize people or places.
 While some medications can reduce the symptoms of Alzheimer’s disease, there is currently no cure.

 Treat the Cause

 From a naturopathic perspective, all health challenges are treated with the same systematic approach.
 The practitioner first begins treatment by trying to find the root causes of the disease process.
 Secondly, the practitioner attempts to remove any obstacles to cure.
-And finally, the practitioner attempts to offer safe and non-invasive treatment options.
+And finally, she attempts to offer safe and non-invasive treatment options.

 For example, we know that what is good for the heart, is also good for the brain.
 In fact, we find that when people engage in activities that are good for heart-health, Alzheimer’s disease risk fall dramatically.
 And we also know that maintaining a stable blood sugar is vital to healthy brain function.
 In fact, there is such a strong correlation between blood sugar dysregulation and Alzheimer’s disease.
 This relationship is referred to as, “diabetes of the brain.”